shahabahreini/YOLOMatic/README.md

         └── labels/
 ```

 2. Run the configuration script:
 ```sh
 python3 run.py
 ```

-This interactive script will guide you through selecting a YOLO model and dataset.
+This interactive script will guide you through selecting a YOLO model and dataset, with an improved user interface featuring stylized headers and enhanced table presentations.

 3. Start the training process:
 ```sh
 python3 Yolov_trainer.py
 ```

 ## Configuration